sushilrajeeva/Mario-s-Pizza-Market-Analysis/README.md

 ## Contributing
 Feedback and suggestions for improvement are welcome.
 Please feel free to fork this repository and submit your contributions via pull requests.

-## License
-[Specify the License here]

 ## Contact
-For any additional information or inquiries, please contact [Your Name or Contact Information].
+For any additional information or inquiries, please contact me.

-## Acknowledgements
-- [Mention any collaborators, data sources, or special thanks here]